Lighthouses of Guyana

 - #New Amsterdam

 - 1909.
 Inactive since sometime before 1975.
 Approx. 25 m (82 ft) square

-available.
+cylindrical wood tower of the New Amsterdam Town Hall.
+Wikimedia has a historic (1950) photo.
 Capt.
 Peter Mosselberger visited New Amsterdam in January 2013 and was told that the old town hall had been demolished in 2012.
+The Guyana Chronicle has photos of the deteriorated tower being removed by a crane on 10 June 2012.
+There is interest in rebuilding the tower, but no one has the $16.5 million this is estimated to cost.
 Located in downtown New Amsterdam, on the east bank of the

 Berbice River about 7 km (4 mi) south of the river's mouth.

 Berbice Entrance Range Rear Light, New Amsterdam, January 2013

 photo copyright Capt.
 Peter Mosselberger; used by permission

 Information available on lost lighthouses: